LKremer/scbs/docs/tutorial.md

 scbs filter --min-sites 60000 --min-meth 20 --max-meth 60 compact_data filtered_data
 ```
 This command removes cells with less than 60,000 observed methylation sites, less than 20% global methylation, and more than 60% global methylation (these values would look very different in a real experiment).
+If you want full control over which cells will be filtered, you can also select cells by their name.
+See `scbs filter --help` for details.

 We can now proceed with the quality-filtered data, stored in `filtered_data`.